host an exchange student

 3. A Global Ties KC staff member will visit you at your home for an in-person meet-and-greet.

-5. Once everything is complete and acceptance has been issued, you receive program & visitor information closer to the start date!
+6. You receive program & visitor information closer to the start date!

 About Student Exchanges